 Marijuana can easily adapt to many different climates.
 It grows in temperate, hot, dry and continental regions.
-Marijuana spread throughout the planet by the action of man.
+Marijuana is spread throughout the planet by the action of man.
 The use of marijuana was adapted by the Arabs through contacts with the Persians.
-Later, the Arabs introduced cannabis in the West.
+Later, the Arabs introduced cannabis to the West.

-Later on, the Spaniards introduced hemp in the Americas in the 16th century.
+Later on, the Spaniards introduced hemp to the Americas in the 16th century.
 By the 17th century, hemp was spotted in many locations across North America.

-The legalization of marijuana is also contributing to its global spread.
-Hemp is already legal in the US and marijuana is legal in countries such as Uruguay and Canada.
-South Africa has also legalized possession of marijuana for medical and recreational uses.
-Apparently, Georgia, the country in the Caucasus region, has also legalized the recreational use of marijuana.
+Legalization also contributes to marijuana’s global expansion.
+Hemp is already legal in the United States, and marijuana is legal in Uruguay and Canada.
+South Africa has likewise decriminalized marijuana possession for medical and recreational purposes.
+Georgia, a country in the Caucasus region, appears to have legalized marijuana for recreational use as well.

-Nonetheless, most of countries have illegalized marijuana both for medical and recreational uses.
-We hope, however, that more countries will change their view on marijuana, especially for medical use.
+Despite this, the majority of countries have criminalized marijuana for both medical and recreational purposes.
+However, we hope that more countries will rethink their attitudes toward marijuana, particularly for medical purposes.

 Wild Marijuana and Status: Conclusion

-In many parts of the world, cannabis grows wild and in Asia it is commonly found to grow naturally.
-Most wild cannabis in America is feral marijuana from the hemp industry that once played an important role in fiber and coarse cloth manufacturing.
-This feral marijuana, however, contains very low levels of THC.
+Cannabis grows wild in many places of the world, and it is frequently found growing natively throughout Asia.
+The majority of wild cannabis in America is feral marijuana from the hemp industry, which historically played a significant role in the manufacture of fiber and coarse textile.
+However, this wild marijuana contains extremely low quantities of THC.